ONSdigital/ras-rm-performance-tests/_infra/helm/email-verification/README.md

 # Email Verification Helm Chart

 This Helm chart deploys an automated Email Verification app into a Kubernetes cluster.
-It is intended to be used in the performance tests.
+It is intended to be used in an env which doesn't have a NAT or frontstage loadbalancer (dev or performance).

 Currently, this is a functional POC with no real logging or exception handling.
 But it does work as can be seen if you look at the Fronstage logs in your env.

-**NOTE:** Ensure the subscription has been edited from `Push` (Cloud Function) to `Pull` or this script won't be able to subscribe to the Pub/Sub topic.
+**NOTE:** Ensure the subscription has been edited from `Push` (Cloud Function) to `Pull` or this script won't be able to listen to the subscription for the Pub/Sub topic.

 ```bash
 helm uninstall email-verification --namespace <NAMESPACE>